upb-lea/openmodelica-microgrid-gym/docs/parts/user_guide/controller_tuning.rst

 5. Droop of the primary inverter

--  This isn’t really a tuning step as the parameters won’t affect any other systems.
+-  This isn’t really a tuning step as the parameters won’t affect any other system.

 6. Droops of the secondary inverter

--  Firstly the filter for the frequency and the voltage feedback to the droop controllers should be set before tuning the droop.
+-  Firstly, the filter for the frequency and the voltage feedback to the droop controllers should be set before tuning the droop.
 -  Tune the droop controllers of the secondary inverter.